alac/kvoicewalk/README.md

 This will run an interpolation search for the best voices and put them in a folder labeled **interpolated** which you can use as the basis for a new random walk later.
 It will also continue a random walk afterwards.

-## Design
-By far the hardest thing to get right was the scoring function.
-Earlier attempts using Resemblyzer only resulted in overfitted garbage.
-Self similarity was important in keeping the model producing the same sounding input dispite different inputs.
-Self similarity represented stability in the model and was critical in evaluation.

-But even with self similarity and similarity presented by Resemblyzer it was not enough.
-I had to add an audio feature similarity comparision in order to prevent audio quality getting poor.
-What happened without this is the audio would pass similarity and self similarity checks but again sound like a metal basket of tools being thrown down stairs.
-The feature comparison made the difference and prevented over fitting to a random sound that apparently sounded similar to the target wav file.

-The other secret sauce was the harmonic mean calculation that controls the scoring.
-The harmonic mean allows for some backsliding on self similarity, feature similarity, and target similarity so long as the improvement goes the right way.
-This made exploring the space easier for the system instead of requiring that all three only improve, which led to quick and sad stagnation.
-I lowered the weighting on the feature similarity.
-I mainly need that to prevent the voice from going completely out of bounds.

 ## Example
 The closest voice in the trained models for the example/target.wav was af_heart.pt with the following stats.
 ```